ldebritto/zmk-sweep/readme.md

 - `F19` is my homerow app trigger
 - `F18` is a trigger I set via Keyboard Maestro to trigger different macros depending on the frontmost app, so I can make it do the things I use the most on different apps, even if they're not easy to trigger with regular shortcuts.
 Since this can be modded (i.e. `shift+F18`) I can assign different actions on the same app by combining mods.
 I _really_ like this!

-## 9. Gaming layers

-I play Age of Empires II Definitive Edition and made a series of 3 layers (`AOE`, `AGS` and `ABS`) that go well with mouse usage on the right hand.
-They're certainly not needed most of the time, so I've tucked away with a `XCVB` combo from `DEF` or the very `AOE` base layer.

 # ZMK modules required